-While there aren’t many ongoing issues or roadblocks with Trello, it’s not uncommon for organizations to jump on board before they fully understand the value proposition, and herein lies the root of many Trello issues.
+While there aren’t many ongoing issues or roadblocks with Trello, it’s not uncommon for organizations to jump on board before they fully understand the value proposition.
+Here lies the root of many Trello problems and issues.

-In other words, the most commonly reported “issues” are not technical, per se, but more a case of misunderstanding the software’s purpose at the outset, leading to various frustrations.
+In other words, the most commonly reported issues aren’t technical outages or downtime, per se, but more a case of misunderstanding the software’s purpose at the outset, leading to various frustrations.
 In fact, Trello outages are rare.

-Trello’s greatest advantage is its simplicity.
+Trello’s most significant advantage is its simplicity.
 It’s perfect for project management, event planning, to-do lists, and organizing communication around tasks.
-Depending on the integrations you apply, you can integrate it with just about any existing workflow, but you need to resist the temptation to go completely overboard with it.
+Depending on the Power-Ups you apply, you can integrate it with just about any existing workflow, but you need to resist the temptation to go completely overboard with it.
 If you play to Trello’s strengths—a real-time workflow visualization tool for teams—you’ll get more out of it than if you try to use it to replace everything else in your productivity stack.

 Common Trello Issues

 Trello is a visual Kanban tool that helps you mobilize teams around projects.
-You’ll organize tasks and milestones into three categories—“to do,” “in progress,” and “completed.”
-Think of Trello like an online whiteboard covered with stickie notes.
-It works because it’s easy to use and understand.
-So to get the most out of Trello, you need to keep that idea front and center, as that’s where most Trello issues stem from.
+You organize tasks and milestones into three categories—”to do,” “in progress,” and “completed.”
+Trello is easy to use and understand, and fortunately, most problems can be resolved.

-Here are three examples of the most common Trello issues:
+Here are some examples of the most common Trello issues: